minihuangniu/neural-operator-based-on-Sum-of-Gaussian/README.md

 # neural-operator-based-on-Sum-of-Gaussian

-Make sure you import neuralop before you run the main code
+# Make sure you import neuralop before you run the main code \n
 requirements: neuraloperator-main